hexagontk/hexagon/http_server/README.md

 For the sake of ease of use, HTTP toolkits (or frameworks) are build.
 These tools make easier to write an HTTP server that has to deal with different behaviour based on requests attributes.

-These development tools usually have different layers/parts:
+These development tools usually have different layers/parts (the ones below are some of the most common ones):
 * IO
 * HTTP messages (requests and responses) parser and writer.
 * Routing